 - Sift flour & cocoa: Sift together the self-raising flour and cocoa.
 Add a little of the dry ingredients to the wet mix.

-- Add dry with milk: Alternate adding the rest of the dry ingredients and milk, each time mixing until just combined.
+- Add dry with milk: Alternate adding milk and the rest of the dry ingredients, each time mixing until just combined.

-- Gently beat: Once all ingredients added, mix until just combined.
+- Gently beat: Once all ingredients added, beat until just combined.
 It's important not to overmix.

 - Bake: Divide the mixture evenly between cupcake cases.
 Bake for 15 minutes or until the tops spring back when lightly pressed.